drewm27/speakerrankings/passive/speakers/Verdant-Audio-Bambusa-AL-1.md

 layout: page
 title: Verdant Audio Bambusa AL-1 Specifications and Review
 cover-img: "/assets/img/homeimage.jpg"
-share-description: "The Verdant Audio Bambusa AL-1 ranks #13 out of 21 total Medium Size Bookshelf Speakers Ranked.
+share-description: "The Verdant Audio Bambusa AL-1 ranks #13 out of 21 total Medium Size Bookshelf Speakers.
 Find all the specifications and reviews in one place"
 ---

-The Verdant Audio Bambusa AL-1 ranks [#13 out of 21 total Medium Size Bookshelf Speakers Ranked](/passive/bookshelf-medium/#13-verdant-audio-bambusa-al-1-used-listings-7000-a-pair) for sound quality.
+The Verdant Audio Bambusa AL-1 ranks [#13 out of 21 total Medium Size Bookshelf Speakers](/passive/bookshelf-medium/#13-verdant-audio-bambusa-al-1-used-listings-7000-a-pair) for sound quality.
 See [Top Recommended Speakers By Attribute](/#top-recommended-speakers-by-attribute) for all the top speaker suggestions.

 ## #13 [Verdant Audio Bambusa AL-1](https://www.hifizero.com/index.php?q=Verdant+Audio+Bambusa+AL-1) [[Used Listings](https://www.hifizero.com/index.php?q=Verdant+Audio+Bambusa+AL-1)]: $7000 a pair
 - Negatives: Overpriced for the performance and not recommended.